T.F. O'Rahilly

 (Honoris causa),

-NUI 1928,
+NUI 1928.

-Research Prof of Gaelic Language, UCC
+Research Professor of Gaelic Language, UCC

-Research Prof of Gaelic Language, UCD
+Research Professor of Gaelic Language, UCD

-he gave some assistance to his old schoolfriend
+He gave some assistance to his old schoolfriend

 de Valera in drafting of the

-1937 Constitution of Ireland,
+1937 Constitution of Ireland.

-he was at Nell's funeral, 1939,
+He was at Nell's funeral, 1939.

-in Oct 1940
+In Oct 1940

 he was appointed the first